Honors Programs

 • Plus any three economics elective courses, at least two of which must be theory electives numbered ECON-UA 300-399.
 Note that students who take MATH-UA 234 instead of ECON-UA 20 for the statistics requirement must take a total of four ECON-UA electives.

-This requirement can also be fulfilled through the mathematics Summer Undergraduate Research Experience (S.U.R.E.) program under individual faculty supervision.
-Students who participate in this program are required to present their research at Courant's undergraduate research forum in the fall semester of their senior year.
-Students who participate in S.U.R.E. receive financial support for the summer.
-Honors students are given special consideration for admission into the program.
+1. to participate in the mathematics Summer Undergraduate Research Experience (S.U.R.E.) program under faculty supervision.
+Students who participate in this program are expected to dedicate 30+ hours of research per week over a 10-12 week period during the summer break.
+Upon concluding their research, students are required to submit an abstract and present their research at Courant's undergraduate research forum in the fall semester of their senior year.
+This is a competitive program with only a select number of spots.
+Students who are selected to participate will receive financial support for the summer.